Who is the trademark owner?

 In most cases, it would make sense to identify the company as the applicant if the company is or will be selling the product.
 Presumably, the company handles quality control of its products, processes returns, deals with customer issues related to the quality of the product, and so on.

-Need to file a trademark application without critical errors?
-Call Vic at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help you get your trademark registered properly.
+Do you own a trademark that needs to be registered?
+Call US patent and trademark attorney Vic Lin at (949) 223-9623 or email vlin@icaplaw.com to explore how we can help register your trademark.

 What if the trademark owner is not the one selling product?